CoFlows/CoFlows-CE/README.md

 This edition will be tightly coupled with the **CoFlows Cloud** making it much easier for developers to deploy and host their applications.
 More information on this coming soon.

+---

 ## Polygot
 Let's start with a definition.
 According to Wikipedia, in computing, a polyglot is a computer program or script written in a valid form of multiple programming languages, which performs the same operations or output independent of the programming language used to compile or interpret it.

+The QuantApp Engine enables a polyglot environment where developers can code their functions in a variety of languages while allowing all languages to co-exist in the same process in memory.
+This mitigates the need for a TCP (SOAP, JSON WebAPI, Py4J) overhead which is usual when functions from different languages interact.

+Within a CoFlows workspace, three computing environments interact within the same process including the Core CLR (DotNet Core Language Runtime), JVM (Java Virtual Machine) and the Python interpreter.
+Javascript is interpreted within the CLR using the Jint package.
+Note: The CLR is the main execution environment which calls the JVM and and Python interpreter.

 There are multiple sources pushing both the pros and cons of polyglot systems and this is not the place to discuss it.
 We believe that the ability to express algorithms in the correct language and using the best libraries for the right task is essential. **CoFlows** uses the **QuantApp.Engine** and **QuantApp.Kernel** libraries to offer interop between:
 * CoreCLR: C#, F# & VB